ibra-kdbra/Rocket-analysis/README.md

 Open `burnback-3d.pro` with QtCreator, set your compiling options if needed, and runs directly by clicking the play button at bottom-left.

+## Having some bugs

+This repo is having some changes to it, ?It will have some conflicts in the future, trying to fix the bugs